 If I polled small business owners about whom they felt were their most difficult employees to hire and manage, an overwhelming majority would say salespeople.
 Having been a salesperson in my earlier career and managed salespeople, I know we are not the most manageable group due to the strong personalities and traits that tend to run throughout.
 On the other hand, we are that necessary evil within your business that can make or break it.
 Hopefully, by the end of this article, those business owners that feel this way will have a different opinion.

 Many business owners believe that because they hire a sales rep, this will solve all the issues in their business and that individual should hit the ground running.
 Something else to remember is that most salespeople who have worked for business owners with this opinion have exciting stories about their small business tenure.
 No matter their experience, a sales rep needs to be provided training on the company or be given time to get up to speed on the products or services sold by the company.
 Many are not managed by someone within the business or given direction.
 Like any employee, they need to be managed and provided with expectations and goals to achieve.
 Another common theme for many small businesses is that sales reps need to be provided with contracts, quotas, or key performance indicators.
 When we see quotas provided, many times, they are unrealistic.

 The Importance of Sales Personnel to a Business

-Sales personnel are one of the greatest assets to a business as they are responsible for bringing in revenue which keeps the lights on in a business, pays other employees, and funds the business.
-With that being said, it is important that you hire the best you can find and make sure they are trained, managed and treated with respect within the business, as replacing sales personnel can be expensive.
+Sales personnel are one of the greatest assets to a business as they are responsible for bringing in revenue.
+Generating revenue keeps the lights on in a business, pays other employees, and funds the company.
+That said, you must hire the best you can find and ensure they are trained, managed and treated with respect within the business, as continually replacing sales personnel can be expensive.